 - Brand Mentions: Once the event has been announced, marketers must monitor social media mentions of the brand and the event.
 This is required to identify what people are talking about the event on social media.
 Are they sharing negative perception or drawing in more attendees.

 - Speaker page engagement: Speakers share their speeches and contents on their profile page.
-Hence, attendees engagement can be also be analysed by monitoring the speaker’s profile page, likes, and the views received on the page and the shared content.
+Hence, attendees engagement can be also be analyzed by monitoring the speaker’s profile page, likes, and the views received on the page and the shared content.

 - Check-ins vs. Total Registrations: After the announcement of the event, number of check-ins on the site needs to be compared with the number of total registrations received.
 This will help to identify if the contents are engaging or not.

-- Cost of Sales to Revenue Ratio: If you as a marketer want to evaluate the quality and quantity of the resources required for an event, then you must analyse the revenue generated by the registrations against the cost of the event.
+- Cost of Sales to Revenue Ratio: If you as a marketer want to evaluate the quality and quantity of the resources required for an event, then you must analyze the revenue generated by the registrations against the cost of the event.
 Higher the revenue generated against the cost means the higher success of the event.

 - Acquired Customers: The objective of any event is to generate leads or customers for the business.
 Hence, post every event, marketers must compare leads generated vs. the cost of acquisition.